Expand your cybersecurity education with an in-depth glossary of data security terminology and concepts.

 Historically, a number of technologies have attempted to address challenges related to data security, including:

-DSPM solutions combine capabilities from all three of these areas, and represent the next generation approach.
+DSPM solutions combine capabilities from all three of these areas and represent the next-generation approach in cloud data security.

 DSPM represents a next-generation approach to data security